chrizel/Yzis/tests/scripts/README.txt

 Other scripts:
 ==============
 - test_vim_patterm.vim
 List of many vim regexp pattern.
-The file self-tests himself when run under vim.
+The file self-tests itself when run under vim.
 The file is used to generate the test_vim_pattern.lua

-- convert_vim_test_to_lua.lua : script that generates the test_vim_patter.lua
+- convert_vim_test_to_lua.lua : script that generates the test_vim_pattern.lua
   from the test_vim_pattern.vim

 - test_vim_to_lua.lua: tests for the vim_to_lua script.